AlfredoMartins/microservice-media-upload/readme.md

 # Network Python-based Microservice for Media File Uploads

-This microservice is designed to efficiently handle media file uploads, including audio and video files.
+This microservice is designed to handle media file uploads, including audio and video files.
 It provides various components such as a RESTful API, task queuing, metadata storage, and a relational database.
 The system is containerized using Docker and orchestrated with Kubernetes for seamless scaling and deployment.

 ## Components